FortAwesome/svelte-fontawesome/CONTRIBUTING.md

 1. Achieve and maintain feature parity with Font Awesome's [SVG with JavaScript](https://fontawesome.com/how-to-use/svg-with-js) method.

-1. Keep with best practices in the React development community.
+1. Keep with best practices in the Svelte development community.

 1. Stay current with major developments in Svelte and SvelteKit